 Be upfront and transparent about your availability.
-If you’re going to be off, if your business is going to be closed for a day or two during a holiday like Christmas let your customers know when they come to your ecommerce website.
+If you’re going to be off if your business is going to be closed for a day or two during a holiday like Christmas let your customers know when they come to your ecommerce website.
 Imagine the plight of a customer coming to your website, trying to contact support about a concern, starting a conversation on your live chat tool, expecting a response but not getting any.
 It’ll only add to their frustration and they might not return for a repeat purchase.

 It can be as simple as –

 “Hi, thanks for reaching out to customer support.
-We are currently unavailable due to Christmas holiday.
+We are currently unavailable due to the Christmas holiday.
 We’ll get back to you ASAP tomorrow” or something quirky and with a human touch like this:

 Automate proactive engagement with campaigns

-During the holiday off period you can also create Triggered Messages or In-App Campaigns to let your customers know about your support availability.
+During the holiday off period, you can also create Triggered Messages or In-App Campaigns to let your customers know about your support availability.
 It’ll help set the right expectation with them right from the beginning.

-When a customer who already has an order in progress and logs in, you can even set up a campaign message with the order tracking link.
+When a customer already has an order in progress and logs in, you can even set up a campaign message with the order tracking link.
 By doing trivial things like this you not only improve the customer experience and satisfaction but also provide proactive support.
 Plus, you don’t need a support team to do this.

 Automating customer support is not easy.
 But when done right, it can keep you covered even when you’re not around.
 The customers you get during the holiday season should remember your brand in a good way.
-As an ecommerce businesses, how big of an improvement it would be if you can manage to handle the majority of cases through self-service?
+As an ecommerce business, how big of an improvement it would be if you can manage to handle the majority of cases through self-service?